Opportunity Scholarship Tax Credit (OSTC)

 How to Apply

-Pennsylvania businesses can begin applying for Opportunity Scholarship Tax Credits through DCED’s electronic single application system.
+Pennsylvania businesses can begin applying for EITC credits through DCED’s electronic single application system.
 DCED will no longer require applicants to mail the signed signature page.

 The business application guide explains the process of applying.
 Tax credit applications will be processed on a first-come, first-served basis by day submitted.
 All applications received on a specific day will be processed on a random basis before moving on to the next day’s applications.
 Applications will be approved until the amount of available tax credits is exhausted.

-Once you have received your approval letter please complete the Designation Form and mail the form with your check to The Mennonite Foundation Inc. Please be aware you will also need to include a copy of your approval letter from the Department of Community and Economic Development (DCED) with this form.
+Once you have received your approval letter please complete the Designation Form and mail the form with your check to Everence Foundation.
+Please be aware you will also need to include a copy of your approval letter from the Department of Community and Economic Development (DCED) with this form.

 Finding Underperforming Schools